samer-mansouri/Weddings-Marketplace-Frontend/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Wedding Marketplace Client

+This is the client-side codebase for the Wedding Marketplace project.
+It's built using React.

+## Installation

+Make sure you have Node.js and npm installed on your machine.

+1. Clone this repository.
+2. Navigate to the project directory in your terminal.
+3. Run `npm install` to install dependencies.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### 🚀 `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.\
-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### 🏗️ `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.